 Educational Materials on the Formation and Structure of the United Nations

-United Nations Books and Films United Nations Outlines and Powerpoints
+United Nations Books and Films United Nations Outlines and PowerPoints

 United Nations Maps and Pictures United Nations Worksheets

-United Nations Miscellany Online Study Games - SOON
+United Nations Miscellany Study Games - SOON

 The United Nations (UN) is a complex and multifaceted international organization with several defining characteristics that set it apart and guide its mission and functions.
 These characteristics include: